guettli/golang-and-vscode/README.md

 ctrl-r --> "Terminal: Run Recent Command".
 This is the same keybinding like searching backwards in the shell history :-)
 Example: run `make test`.

+vscode-terminal: PageUp/PageDown.
+I want to use PageUp/PageDown in the terminal without holding down the Shift key.
+Changing that is easy using the interactive short-cut settings.
+Unfortunately it is not that easy in the gnome-terminal (See [AskUbuntu](https://askubuntu.com/questions/1501363/how-to-scroll-up-down-in-terminal-with-pageup-pagedown)).

 ## GitLens

 Disable `gitlens.currentLine.enabled`.
 Especially the popup on hover makes too much noise.